checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/importing-traces/_index.md

 ---

-After you've set this up, you should see traces coming in the [Traces page](https://app.checklyhq.com/traces).
+After you've set this up, you should start seeing traces on the [Traces page](https://app.checklyhq.com/traces).
 Moreover, when opening a check, you'll see a Traces section within it.

    ![Check result with OpenTelemetry trace](/docs/images/integrations/otel/otel_check_result.png)